Astawowski/HomeLab/README.md

 * This device hosts a **GlobalProtect Portal & Gateway**, allowing remote users (from External Network `172.16.0.49/24`) to access enterprise network securely via VPN Users Zone.
 * Internet-bound traffic is not tunneled via GlobalProtect VPN.
+* VPN address pool: `10.10.52.0/24`
+* They can freely access Internal Resources and DMZ.

 ## Active Directory Integration